 After each argument, Alice always pondered about filing for divorce.
 She was hesitant about filing for divorce because she was concerned about her life after a divorce.
 She felt as though she would be scrutinized by her colleagues, family, and friends.
 Most of all, Alice is concerned about the well-being of her children.

 Last month, Mark decided to file for divorce.
 He’s agreed to pay child support on temporary orders and expects that he will be ordered to continue to make payments on final orders.
-Mark is known as the obligor parent (the parent responsible for making child support payments).
+Mark is known as the "obligor" parent (the parent responsible for making child support payments).
 How long will Mark be required to pay child support in Texas?
 We will discuss the answer below.

-Length Of Child Support Payments
+Length Of Child Support Payments in Texas

-If you have questions like Texas child support? how much is child support? child support age? and child support duration? read this article to find the answers.
 In our scenario, Mark has two children.
 Therefore, Mark will be required to pay child support until each of the children turn 18, or graduate high school.
 However, if either of the children get married before they graduate high school or turn 18, Marks’s obligation for support would end.

 Moreover, according to the Texas Family Code, Section 154.001, parents have a duty to provide child support to their children.
 In Texas, the obligation of child support continues until any one of the following occurs: